chrisvo3/java-guide/live-interviews/perscholas-06feb2020.md

 APIE (Abstraction, Polymorphism, Inheritance, Encapsulation)

 ## What is `Inheritance`?
-Is the mechanism in java by which one class is allowed to inherit the features (properties and behaviors) of another class
+Is the mechanism in java by which one class is allowed to inherit the features (properties and behaviors) of another class, apply hierchy with one way direction

 ## What is `Encapsulation`?
-Wrapping the data or variable and the code that work on the data or method with purpose of hiding the data.
+Wrapping the data and the code that work on the data or method as single unit with purpose of hiding the data.

 ## What is `Polymorphism`?
-Is the technique that encourage abstraction by allow an entity to assume multiple forms
+Is the technique that encourage abstraction by allow an entity to assume multiple forms.
+That is reflect with overloading and overriding.

 ## What is meant by `Method Overriding`?
 allows a subclass to take specific implementation of a method that is already provided by its superclasses